 - “I trust the timing and perfection of my process”

-- “I learn from all of my experiences, even the difficult ones”
+- “I learn from all of my experiences, including the difficult ones”

 - “I’m willing to live a life of ease and happiness and I do”

 Do any of these belief statements speak to you?
 Do you want to see them expressed in your life, but aren’t sure you have subconscious support for them?
 If so please note that PSYCH-K® belief change statements are different from affirmations which only address the conscious mind and do not bring up or address subconscious resistance.
 They’re also different than positive thinking which usually only works on a “good day” and are even different than prayer because they don’t ask for anything.
-Also it is important to note that to Balance for a PSYCH-K® belief statement properly, it’s necessary to either attend a workshop or private sessions in order to learn how to “Balance” for a goal.
-You’ll find descriptions of available services and offering on this and the PSYCH-K® website.
+Also it is important to note that PSYCH-K® belief statements are best learned either at a workshop or during private sessions.
+You’ll find descriptions of available services on this website and in the book: Winning the Mind-Game (An Adventure in Consciousness)®-click here.